 - a.
 Determine that this action may be maintained as a class action pursuant to Federal Rules of Civil Procedure 23(a), (b)(2), and (b)(3), direct that reasonable notice of this action, as provided by Federal Rule of Civil Procedure 23(c)(2), be given to the Classes, and appoint Plaintiffs as the named representatives of the Classes and Plaintiffs' counsel as Class Counsel for the Classes; - b.
-Award Plaintiffs and the Classes compensatory, statutory, treble, and punitive damages in an amount to be determined at trial, plus pre- and post-judgment interest in accordance with law; - c.
-Award restitution and/or disgorgement of the benefit unlawfully retained by Defendants; - d.
-Award Plaintiffs and the Classes their costs of suit, including reasonable attorneys' fees as provided by law; - e.
-Award appropriate equitable and injunctive relief; and - f.
+Award Plaintiffs and the Classes compensatory, statutory, treble, and punitive damages in an amount to be determined at trial, plus interest in accordance with law; - c.
+Award Plaintiffs and the Classes their costs of suit, including reasonable attorneys' fees as provided by law; - d.
+Award appropriate equitable and injunctive relief; and - e.
 Award such other and further relief as the Court deems just and proper.